What Should I Do if I Put the Wrong Fuel in My Car?

 Putting petrol in a diesel car is considerably worse than making the mistake the other way around.

 If you put diesel in a petrol car, the engine will run on lower power and there will be lots of smoke.
-The fuel can be drained from the tank and replaced without any long term problems.
+The fuel can be drained from the tank and replaced, usually without any long term problems.

-On the other hand, running a diesel engine on petrol could cause thousands of pounds worth of damage.
+On the other hand, running a diesel engine on petrol could cause significant damage.
 If you realise you’ve put petrol in your car incorrectly, don’t start the engine, push the car to a safe place and wait for assistance from a professional.

 How to tell the difference between petrol and diesel